lightbend-labs/dbuild/docs/src/sphinx/dbuild.rst

   Controls the cross-versioning of the resulting artifacts.
 Please refer to the description at :doc:`buildOptions` for further details.

+check-missing
+  When set to true, dbuild will try to detect whether any of the Scala-based dependent libraries of this project are not part of the configuration file.
+Please refer to the description at :doc:`buildOptions` for further details.

 use-jgit
   It controls whether, for special applications, jgit should be used in place of the standard git utility.
 This option is not normally needed.

 extra
-  The "extra" component is optional, as are all of its sub-components; it describes additional parameters used while building the project, and its content depends on the build system, as detailed below.
+  The "extra" component is optional, as are all of its sub-components; it describes additional parameters used while building the project.
+Its content depends on the build system, as detailed in the following sections.

 .. _sbt-options: